roccoblues/timetracker/README.md

 # tt [![Build Status](https://travis-ci.com/roccoblues/tt.svg?branch=master)](https://travis-ci.com/roccoblues/tt)

-tt is a command line time tracker.
+tt is a simple command line time tracker.
 The times in the output are rounded to 15 minute intervals.

 ## Installation